marcverhagen/cs217b/databases/alchemy/README.md

 <SQLAlchemy engine=sqlite:////Users/marc/Documents/flask/blog/db_users.sqlite>
 ```

-An instance of `Model` associates a user-defined Python class with a database table and you can use the instance to add, delete and update records in the database.
+Next up is the definition of table classes.
+An instance of `Model` associates a user-defined Python class with a database table and you can use an instance of the class to interact with the database.
 Note that `Model` is a class that is stored on an `SQLAlchemy` instance.

 ```python
 class User(db.Model):